ashanahw/VirusTotal-Hash-Converter/README.md

 #### Command to Exceute file
 ##### python VTC.py inputFile

-** Input file should be an excel file with file hashes in the first column
+**Input file should be an excel file with file hashes in the first column

+**This Script requires VirusTotal Public API Key.
+Public Key can be obtained through creating a Virustotal account.